-icare dust diseases care provides treatment and financial support to injured workers who have a disability as a result of a compensable dust disease contracted in a NSW workplace.
+icare dust diseases care provides treatment and financial support to injured workers who have a disability as a result of a contracting a dust disease that is entitled to compensation, in a NSW workplace.

 We also provide lung screening services to employers for workers at risk of being exposed to harmful dust.